 As one of the many people who make reference calls daily I can tell you that yes, yes we do.
 On average I spend 6-8 hours per week calling all of the references that are in our candidate’s files.
 That is one whole work day dedicated to just making reference calls.
-During this time I have found a few things that are now pet peeves of mine.
+During this time I have found a few things jobseekers do that are now pet peeves of mine.
 I’m hoping that putting them into words and shooting them off into the blogosphere will start to eliminate them in the future.

 Make sure you list the most recent references available to ensure we have an updated idea of what it is like to work with you.
 Obviously, we understand that sometimes you don’t want to let your current employer know you are searching for another opportunity, but letting a few trusted coworkers know what is going on would be a good idea.

 The thing to keep in mind when you are asked for references is the Rule of Three: one manager and two coworkers.
 We understand if you really want a job you’re going to want to have the best references in the world, but this is not the place to list your best friend’s information.
 We can always tell when they are trying to come up with the right information to reflect your work history.
 It hurts you more than it helps, so don’t do it!